Best Preschool Fundraising Ideas

 Send a fundraiser letter home with the children to their parents informing them about the calendar sale.
 Take every parent’s order and collect payment upfront in advance.
 Remind every parent to order enough for both sets of grandparents!

-Fun shirt sales fundraising
+Fun shirt sales fundraisers for kids

 You can do this several ways to raise money for children’s education.